TheOrchardSolutions/WordPress/wp-content/plugins/decent-comments/readme.txt

 == Upgrade Notice ==

-= 1.3.7 =
+= 1.3.8 =
-* This release has been tested for WordPress 4.2, has the new option to show date and time of comments and fixes some PHP notices due to missing value checks.
+* This release has been tested for WordPress 4.3.x and fixes an issue related to widgets.